xying21/docsite/docs/tools/intro.md

 	Tippy is a tool to help set up and manage CKB nodes, enabling the installation and launching of a CKB node with a simple click.

-	Scenario:
+	Function:

 	- Install and launch CKB Node

 - Mercury

 	Mercury is a tool that handles the development of applications on the CKB.
 Simply put, within the Nervos ecosystem, CKB is the Linux kernel and Mercury is Ubuntu.
-	Mercury is the bridge between CKB and applications by providing useful RPC services for applications such as dApps built on Lumos as well as wallets and exchanges built on ckb-sdk.
+	Mercury is the bridge between CKB and applications by providing useful RPC services for applications such as dApps built on Lumos as well as wallets and exchanges built on `ckb-sdk`.

-	Scenarios
+	Function:

 	- on developing wallet applications: Mercury has interfaces for obtaining the balance of an address and for assembling transactions for transferring CKBytes, sUDT or xUDT.
 	- For exchanges: Mercury offers functions such as aggregating digital seets and fectching blocks.